jiecaoappen/detail-design/ID_Card_Verification/ID_card_Verify_Detail_Design.md

 3. **Cache Penetration Or Malicious Request**

-should avoid frequently request to verification id card, backend service must check the verification-failed times of every userId.
+should avoid frequently request to verify id card, backend service must check the verification-failed times of every userId.

 verification request is allowed up to 5 times per day for each user.